hashmap-kz/pgdump-each/README.md

 - Dumps global objects (roles, tablespaces, etc.) via `pg_dumpall --globals-only`
 - Concurrent restore via `pg_restore`
 - Safety: Refuses to restore if the target cluster is not empty
+- KISS: It's not reinventing the wheel - just a handy wrapper around reliable PostgreSQL tools

 ---